-It seems not to have been widely acknowledged that compositionality is involved in many forms of biological information processing.
-Using ideas developed with Jackie Chappell, I'll try to show that we can improve on Waddington's idea of an "Epigenetic landscape", summarised below, by pointing out that the mechanisms of epigenesis (gene expression) also make use of (upward and downward!) compositionality.
+It seems not to have been widely acknowledged that compositionality is involved in many forms of biological information processing, including epigenesis, i.e. gene expression.
+Using ideas developed with Jackie Chappell, I'll try to show that we can improve on Waddington's idea of an "Epigenetic landscape", summarised below, and related ideas developed since then, by pointing out that the mechanisms of epigenesis (gene expression) also make use of (upward and downward!) compositionality.
 As a label for this idea I talk about "Meta-configured genomes".